junh1024/junh1024-Documents/Music/Atmos Music Mixing Notes.md

 1. the piano in "Mental Courage" does ostinato, so it's a candidate for circular panning, but I decided to leave it static, since I want the impact to increase through the album, not decrease.
 2. There was some reverse cymbals that were a candidate for dynamic panning (left-right square panning).
 But it's mixed into the main drum stem.
 I saw that there were noticeable features in the spectrum, so I used ReaFIR to turn those frequencies down, and then pan them when I get them back.
 Unfortunately, even at full L & R directions, the effect is a bit subtle.
 In "The Great Siege", There was some left-right panning on the gated riser, so I turned that into a circular pan.
 The shaker had some Psnning travelling from left to right in a saw pattern, so I replicated that except at half-width.
 3. The author had some dynamic panning for the shouts.
 Since this is called "Victorious tribal run", I thought that I can pan different parts to different directions across the front (reduced LCR panorama) to represent different tribes.
 There was also some left-to-right panning in the shaker, and I turn that into a triangle pan also at half-width.
 There were some metal hits in different pitches, and I was inspired to do left-right panning with a square wave but you can't hear it that much.
 For the shakers and metal hits since they only occupy half width, then they can go in CL & CR at full width and it should sound about the same.
-Which it did, but there are somehow small differences in sample value which I can't figure out why.
+Which it did, but there are somehow small differences in sample value and I can't figure out why.

 Some SFX had reverb, so I thought it would be appropriate to spread it to the back.
-But a surround upmixer puts too much direct/transient sound at the back, so I used my own fft transient designer to spread the ambience to the back.
-I also had a look at the main drum stems and I found them too wide on earbuds, so I need to reduce the bass width of the drums.
-The strings, were also viewed on the phase vectorscope, and they were also to wide, so bass width was also reduced.
+But a surround upmixer puts too much direct/transient sound at the back, so I used my own FFT transient designer to spread the ambience to the back.

+I initially had the brass at the front for a conservative cinematic panning style, but the author had some of the brass at the back.
+I was considering moving the brass (which would involve redoing some routing), but I decided against it since some brass riser samples had percussion built-in which leaks  to the back after upmixing, and separating it properly would need ML = more complexity, so I decided not to.

 ### Effects
-I noticed that for the author's surround mix, they used master compression, so I did the same to my mix.

 I noticed some phasing in the vocal shouts, and I asked the author.
 They just added reverb, the phasing was in the original, so it's up to me to fix it.
 Various approaches were initially tried, but "DTBlkFX" with negative strength added some body & high end.
 Then, conventional post-EQ was added to match the original tone.
 I also thought afterwards to use my own FFTMT in Noise Control/GR3 mode, but DTBlkFX used less CPU & removed more phasing.

+I also had a look at the main drum stems and I found them too wide on earbuds, so I need to reduce the bass width of the drums.
+The strings, were also viewed on the phase vectorscope, and they were also to wide, so bass width was also reduced.
+Extra narrowing was done on Tribal run, since it was extra wide.

+I was going through some rhythm/SFX tracks to add upmixers to fill the centre channel, but when I put a upmixer on the piano, there wasn't much Center activity.
+I saw on the phase vectorscope that the correlation was about -20%.
+The piano bass didn't have this problem so that needed to be treated separately, but didn't have separated a piano bass steam for all the songs.
+So I used a combination of hacks like multi-band stereo imaging, changing polarity of channels, and stereo width control to fix the imaging issues.
+A piano bus was added to reduce the hacks and to make my intentions clearer.

+Actually, a lot of the rhythm tracks have stereo issues.
+Shaker was turned into mono to make the panning clearer.

+### Loudness

+Having consistent perceptual loudness across all 3 songs is important.
+Since all 3 songs have loud & soft sections, you could argue that the loudness target can be the same.
+I analyzed 3 sets of files.
+The binaural version, every song is limited to -12 LUFS and there's distortion artifacts.
+The stereo Masters I got as part of the stems were different loudnesses.
+The stereo render I made from my project had similar LUFS except for the last song which is about 1.5 DB Louder. so I turn the volume down for that song using master automation on bitutils.

+I noticed that for the author's surround mix, they used master compression, so I did the same to my mix.
+When you use master compression, you generally want the gain reduction to be below 3db.
+On the last song it's about 4.5.
+I considered moving the volume reduction to clip gain, but then it will be unclear which clips had further volume reduction due to balance rather than volume, so I keep it on the master even though the master compressor is working harder.

+The author didn't want the songs to be too quiet so I had initial aim of -21 to -18.

+### Multichannel compressors

+In terms of surround compressors, my compressor_multi works, but there are some issues like few controls and gain changes occur in steps.
+So I was wondering about IEM Omnicompressor at the back of my head.
+That also works but there are other issues.

+1. It's actually a ambisonic compressor where W is the trigger channel.
+This means L  in surround.
+This isn't a problem if L is mostly the loudest channel, and it's actually not much of a downgrade for some surround Dynamics processors I've used in the past where L&R are the trigger channels only.
+But if you want all the channels to be trigger channels, then you can  make a mono downmix and send that to the 1st channel of the compressor.
+2. It's ambisonic, so it only affects a square number of channels in line with whole ambisonics orders.
+So with the VST2 version, the only way to increase the affected channels is to increase the channel width.
+But for the VST3 version, there's a hack to get it working on arbitrary channel widths.
+Let's say you wanted a 20 Channel compressor.
+In the FX I/O routing panel, set the VST3 bus width to 32 channels, then increase the actual channel width to 32 channels.
+That will activate the compressor for 4th order.
+Then you can decrease the channel width back to 20.
+This activation will stay after you close and reopen the project.
+3. Due to controls, it's only suitable as a short-term compressor, and typing in arbitrary values won't work (unlike JSFX).
+On the Flipside, you can use it as a multi-channel gain plugin.

+With the release of Reaper 6, a limited number of built-in FX can run in multichannel, including ReaComp.
+You can run it in multi-mono, multi-stereo, or multi-channel.
+The effect is slightly different, equivalent to a channel link of 0% to 100%.
+The effects are a bit counterintuitive, so I'll explain.
+With a channel link of 100% in  multi-channel (the behavior of most modern surround compessors), the image is preserved, but the ambience is turned down since the whole audio is compressed during loud sounds.
+With a channel link of 0% in multi-mono, the image may be warped, but the loudness & width of ambience is preserved.

+In terms of CPU, my compressor_multi uses the most CPU due to JSFX, IEM Omnicompressor uses over half, and ReaComp uses about half.